Psychevus/WebSocket-ChatApp/README.md

 - Message sanitisation and length checks for extra security
 - WebSocket connections automatically use `wss://` when the site is served over HTTPS
 - Typing indicators show when participants are composing a message
-- Optional end-to-end encryption for 1-to-1 chats using X25519 key exchange
+- End-to-end encryption for 1-to-1 chats uses the double-ratchet algorithm with an X25519 handshake.
+Messages are encrypted client-side before being sent.
-- Group conversations secured at rest with BYOK-managed keys
+- Group conversations are encrypted at rest with BYOK-managed keys.
+Tenant keys are stored in AWS KMS following a pattern similar to Slack EKM.
 - Pluggable data-loss-prevention hooks scan outgoing messages
 - Per-room retention policies with legal hold and S3 export
 - Ephemeral messages that self-destruct after a short TTL